JeffMuter/obsidian_emerald/wendys testimonial.md

 called 'wendys rodeny testimonial' for eric.

-it is, we can copt the layout over from other sites.
+it is, we can copt the layout over from other sites

+I now have the text in an email from jessica